shrideio/shoebox/README.md

     $ sudo systemctl start docker
     ```

-7. Verify that Docker CE is installed correctly by running
+7. Verify that Docker CE is installed correctly
     ```
     $ sudo docker run hello-world
     ```

 8. Install `docker-compose`
     ```
     $ sudo yum install docker-compose
     ````
-    Run `docker-compose --version` to confirm that `docker-compose` was successfully installed
+    Run `docker-compose --version` to confirm that `docker-compose` is installed successfully

 ## VII.
 Set up directories for container volume mounts

 `setup_volumes_storage.sh` (can be found in `/src`) creates directories for container volume mounts and replaces placeholders in the `.evn` files with matching path values. `/var/dev` is chosen as a root directory and can be changed by editing `setup_volumes_storage.sh` if necessary.
 Please check the content of `setup_volumes_storage.sh` for more information.

-Run the following commad to create directories for volume mounts
+Run the following commads to create directories for volume mounts
 ```
 $ sudo chmod +x /tmp/shoebox/src/setup_volumes_storage.sh
 $ sudo /tmp/shoebox/src/setup_volumes_storage.sh
 ```

 Run `sudo ls -R /var/dev` for verifying the created directories structure

 Verify if the placeholders were replaced on a sample file (i.e. git/.env)